dhairya7123/Aicade/README.md

-# Aicade
+## A Project for Internship at Aicade

-##A project for internship at aicade
+### Done Significant Changes to the Game

-###Done significant changes to the game
+## Changes Include:
-##Changes include:-
+- Corrected the player direction
-*Corrected the player direction
+- Corrected the spawn rates of the enemy
-*corrected the spawn rates of enemy
+- Added animation for player movement.
+Earlier the sprite was static even while moving, but now I added a tilting animation
-*Added animation for player moving earlier sprtie was static even while moving  although it still oved now i added a tilting animation
+- Added a new type of enemy ("The enemy is a flying enemy spawns randomly")
-*Added a new type of Enemy ("The enemy is a flying enemy spawns randomly") *the flying enemy follows the motion of a sinosidal wave
+- The flying enemy follows the motion of a sinusoidal wave